MarcinOrlowski/laravel-api-response-builder/README.md

     }

-`item` and `items` keys are configurable - see `app/config/response_builder.php` or, if you already published config file, look into your `vendor/marcin-orlowski/laravel-api-response-builder/config/` folder for distribution config file and diff it for new configuration keys read.
-You can also read project changelog.
+`item` and `items` keys are configurable via config's `classes` mapping.
+As name indicates, what matters is class name (not the number of elements), therefore you will always get `items` keys even if `Collection` holds one or even zero elements.

-**NOTE:** currently there's no recursive processing implemented, so if you want to return Eloquent model as part of own array structure you must explicitly call `toArray()` on such object prior adding it to your array you want to pass to ResponseBuilder:
+**NOTE:** currently there's no recursion used to traverse what is expected to be returned as `data`, therefore if you you want to return bigger array that contains i.e. `Model` or `Collection` too, then you must manually call `toArray()` on these objects prior adding it to your return array:

     $data = [ 'flight' = App\Flight::where('active', 1)->first()->toArray() ];
     return ResponseBuilder::success($data);

-**IMPORTANT:** `data` node is **always** returned as JSON Object.
-This is **enforced** by design, therefore trying to return plain array:
+**IMPORTANT:** `data` node is **always** a JSON Object.
+This is **enforced** by design, therefore if you need to  return an array, you cannot pass it directly:

+    // this is WRONG
     $returned_array = [1,2,3];
     return ResponseBuilder::success($returned_array);

-would, due to array-to-object conversion, produce the following output:
+as this, due to array-to-object conversion, would produce:

     {
       ...